Sustainability / Social Report / Creating Attractive WorkplacesFoster a Corporate Culture That Meets Employee Needs

 Special leave due to non-work accidents or illness*

-Employees are entitled to take special leave of up to 20 days per year aside from their annual paid leave, in the event they have a non-work accident or are sick and must be absent from work for over 3 consecutive working days.
+Employees are entitled to take special leave of up to 20 days per year aside from their annual paid leave when they have a non-work accident or are sick and must be absent from work for over 3 consecutive working days.

 Special paid leave for employees whose spouse has given birth*